collectionjar-llc/LabelBug-Legal/README.md

   We do not use any third-party analytics, advertising, or tracking services.

 Your Control
   All data you enter into the app is stored locally on your device.
-You can delete it at any time by uninstalling the app.
+You can delete it at any time by uninstalling the app, and/or by disabling iCloud backup.

   If you have questions, feel free to contact us at: collectionjar@outlook.com.